icerpc/icerpc-csharp/README.md

 [custom] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and extensibility.
 You just need to provide methods to encode and decode instances of your custom type.

+## Protobuf

+Protocol Buffers, or Protobuf for short, is a popular IDL and serialization format developed by Google.
+It's the preferred IDL for a number of RPC frameworks, including [gRPC].

+The IceRPC + Protobuf integration allows you to call and implement Protobuf services using IceRPC with only a few lines of code.

 ## Ice interop

 IceRPC for C# provides a high level of interoperability with [Ice].
 You can use IceRPC to write a new C# client for your